SyneRBI/SIRF/src/torch/README.md

 ## Forward and backward clarification

 The use of the terms forward and backward have different meaning given the context:
-* `torch.autograd.Function`: the `forward` method (forward pass) is the evaluation of the function, and `backward` method (backward pass) multiplies its argument with the gradient of the function, i.e. computes the Vector-Jacobian-adjoint-Product (VJP).
-* Automatic differentiation: Forward (tangent) mode autodiff computes the (scaled directional) derivative, the Jacobian-Vector-Product (JVP), of the function along with the evaluation - computing derivatives from input to output.
-Backward (or reverse/adjoint) mode autodiff is the VJP - computing derivatives from output to input.
+* Automatic differentiation: Forward (tangent) mode autodiff computes the Jacobian-Vector-Product (JVP).
+This propagates derivatives forward along with the function evaluation.
+Backward (or reverse/adjoint) mode autodiff is the Vector-Jacobian-Product (VJP) that propagates derivative information in the reverse direction of the function's evaluation.
-* Reverse-mode autodiff: Forward pass evaluates the function saving intermediate values from input to output.
-Backward pass uses the chain rule and intermediate values computing the derivatives from output to inputs/variables.
+* Reverse-mode autodiff: Forward pass evaluates the function saving intermediate values.
+Backward pass uses the chain rule and intermediate values computing the derivatives in the reverse direction with the VJP.
-* `SIRFOperator`: For example acquistion models etc. In forward call we apply the operator, and in the backward we apply the Jacobian adjoint of the operator.

-### Importance in the implementation

-The wrapper is currently only for **reverse-mode** autodiff - there are JVP methods (for forward-mode autodiff) of `torch.autograd.Function` that are not used at present.

-Note that in certain cases it can be necessary to use the adjoint of an operator as a forward step, e.g. when adding a gradient-descent step as a layer.
-This can be achieved by wrapping `sirf.AdjointOperator(sirf_operator)`.
+* `torch.autograd.Function`: the `forward` method (forward pass) is the function evaluation.
+The `backward` method (backward pass) computes the VJP.
+More specifically, the `backward(*grad_output)` method multiplies the `grad_output` which represents the gradient(s) of a subsequent scalar-valued objective function with respect to the output of `forward`, via chain-rule, by the adjoint of the Jacobian of the `forward` method.

+This SIRF-PyTorch wrapper is **only** for reverse-mode automatic differentiation via subclassing `torch.autograd.Function`.

 ## Wrapper Design